Rurs21/portfolio/README.md

 tl;dr: Portfolio uses vanilla JS and the main content is still accessible without JS and CSS.

 In creating this portfolio website, I drew inspiration from the Japanese business card, 名刺 (Meishi), which is known for its simplicity, elegance, and pivotal role in professional interactions.
-I opted for vanilla JavaScript to keep it simple and engineered a site that remains functional without JS and CSS.
+I opted for vanilla JavaScript to keep it simple and engineered a site that remains functional without CSS and presentable  without JS.
 This approach ensures broad compatibility and rapid load times, with a focus on efficiently and elegantly delivering content.

 ## dependencies